General Information

 Decision Notification

 In most cases, students admitted will be notified of their domicile status as a part of their offer packet.
 After admissions decisions are processed, students will be notified of domicile changes via email.
-It can take 30 or more business days for domicile decisions to be made and students notified.
-Students denied in-state tuition will be given the opportunity to appeal their decision to the UMW Appeals Committee.
+It can take 30 or more business days for domicile decisions to be made, and students notified.
+Students denied in-state tuition would be given the opportunity to appeal their decision to the UMW Appeals Committee.

 If you are billed at the out-of-state rates and pay out-of-state fees, you may not be eligible for a refund of those fees if you did not bring incorrect domicile status to the attention of the Office of Admissions.
-Students and parents should inform the staff at app-processing@umw.edu as soon as they receive notification they are being billed as out-of-state students.
-Students who submit inquiries for retroactive changes after classes have begun are subject to paying the out-of-state fess until the classification is updated.
+Students and parents should inform the staff at app-processing@umw.edu as soon as they receive the notification they are being billed as out-of-state students.
+Students who submit inquiries for retroactive changes after classes have begun are subject to paying the out-of-state fees until the classification is updated.
 Retroactive changes are subject to approval; students determined to be out-of-state after such a retroactive request may apply for reclassification for the subsequent term.
-Current or returning students who wish to appeal for in-state status may find guidance at the here.
+Current or returning students who wish to appeal for in-state status may find guidance here.

 Other Pathways to In-State Tuition